snowinmars/matrix-setup/README.md

     In this step you can use any certbot flow you know.
 The point is to get ssl files.

-1. Install and run `certbot` to any pc, it does not have to be your production host: `sudo certbot certonly --manual`.
+1. Install and run `certbot` to any pc, it does not have to be your production host.
+Run `sudo certbot certonly --manual` for `domain.com *.domain.com`.

   If you want to clear previous certificates, use `sudo certbot delete`

 2. Ask `certbot` to generate certificates for `*.$NGX_DOMAIN $NGX_DOMAIN`.
 It will produce acme files and/or DNS TXT records, so you have to